Gaetz/SDL-OpenGL/README.md

 Build revision: 0
 ```

+Troubleshootings: some people had a problem with mingw version abobe the 7.3.0.
+You can choose version 7.3.0 for safety.

 Choose a folder on c: drive *with no space*.
 Like `C:\mingw-w64`.
 The installer will add a folder with mingw version.
 Go on installing.